myclarity/myclarity.github.io/terms-of-use.md

 ## Availability of Services

-SmartDate may discontinue or change our Services at any time with or without prior notice and without liability to you.
+Clarity may discontinue or change our Services at any time with or without prior notice and without liability to you.
 We make no guarantee that our Services will be available at all times or without interruption.

 ## Termination

-You agree that SmartDate may terminate your account at any time for your violation of any of the provisions of these Terms.
-If you are dissatisfied with the SmartDate Services, please let us know by emailing us at [info@smartdate.global](mailto:info@smartdate.global).
-Your only other remedy with respect to any dissatisfaction with (a) the Services, (b) any portion of these Terms, (c) any policy or practice of SmartDate in providing the Services, or (d) any content or information transmitted through the Services, is to terminate the Services and your account.
-You may terminate the Services at any time by discontinuing your use of any and all parts of our Services and providing SmartDate notice of termination by emailing us at [info@smartdate.global](mailto:info@smartdate.global).
+You agree that Clarity may terminate your account at any time for your violation of any of the provisions of these Terms.
+If you are dissatisfied with the Clarity Services, please let us know by emailing us at [info@clarityapp.io](mailto:info@clarityapp.io).
+Your only other remedy with respect to any dissatisfaction with (a) the Services, (b) any portion of these Terms, (c) any policy or practice of Clarity in providing the Services, or (d) any content or information transmitted through the Services, is to terminate the Services and your account.
+You may terminate the Services at any time by discontinuing your use of any and all parts of our Services and providing Clarity notice of termination by emailing us at [info@clarityapp.io](mailto:info@clarityapp.io).

 ## Complete Agreement

-These Terms constitute the entire agreement between you and SmartDate with respect to the use of the SmartDate Site and Content.
-Your use of the SmartDate Site is also subject to the SmartDate Privacy Policy.
+These Terms constitute the entire agreement between you and Clarity with respect to the use of the Clarity Site and Content.
+Your use of the Clarity Site is also subject to the Clarity Privacy Policy.
 If any provision of these Terms is found to be invalid by any court having competent jurisdiction, the invalidity of such provision shall not affect the validity of the remaining provisions, which shall remain in full force and effect.
 No waiver of any of these Terms shall be deemed a further or continuing waiver of such term or condition or any other term or condition.

 ## Contact Us

-For questions or comments about the Terms, please email us at [info@smartdate.global](mailto:info@smartdate.global).
+For questions or comments about the Terms, please email us at [info@clarityapp.io](mailto:info@clarityapp.io).

 _Last Update: Sep 28, 2020_